mericano1/salvadore.me/src/posts/bio.md

 I am a father of two great boys, a lucky husband of a lovely woman and a technology leader.
 I work for [Coinrule](web.coinrule.com).
 We help people automate their crypto trading strategies with a simple and accessible UI.

 > To build a great product you need a solid technology foundation.
-Unfortunately that is not sufficient. <br/> <i>Andrea Salvadore</i>
+Unfortunately that is not sufficient.
+>
+> &mdash; Andrew Salvadore

+## Some of my principles 🧠

+### People come first.
+Your work-life balance, you general health, your satisfaction at work, your feedback.

+### Focus on quality
+Quick and dirty has is needed to learn, to confirm assumptions, to fit the right product market fit, to experiment.
+Once that phase is over then proper engineering practises must be put in place for sustainability.
+Engineers need to be proud of what they are building.
+To be able to sustain change over time we need to constantly refactor to include new learnings, better understanding of the problem, new technologies, new customer trends, etc.

+### Tech is exciting when is got a purpose.

+I am product-driven.
+I am excited to build products that have a purpose and can make a difference to people in some way.
+We are living in very exciting times.
+Technology is so accessible, ideas a flowing and anyone has a chance to build something.
+Execution will be the key to success.

 ## Talk to me about 💬